-In our October 2017 issue, Convene spoke with three bustling North American convention centers and their most dedicated clients about the benefits of holding an annual event at the same location year after year.
+In our October 2017 issue, Convene spoke with three bustling North American convention centers and their most dedicated clients about the benefits of staging an annual event at the same location year after year.
 But while planning its 2019 meeting in New Orleans — its first move outside Atlanta since 1957 — SECO International has discovered that exploring uncharted territory has its perks, too.

 “Change is always a bit nerve-wracking, but so far, the [member] response has been very positive,” Elizabeth Taylor, executive director at SECO International told Convene.